tmtsoftware/esw/docs/src/main/technical/sequence-manager-tech.md

 ![Configure](../images/sequencemanager/sm3.png)

 @@@note
-Once Sequence Manager configures for an observing mode, a Sequence can be sent to the Top Level Sequencer (ESW sequencer for that observing mode) by SOSS.
+Once the Sequence Manager configures an observing mode, a Sequence can be sent to the Top Level Sequencer (ESW sequencer for that observing mode) by SOSS.
 @@@

 The following flow chart shows the algorithm for configure flow.